BluBloos/Falcon-OS/README.md

 # Falcon-OS 🦅
-My go at writing an operating system written in x86 assembly and C/C++.
+My go at writing an operating system - written in x86 assembly and C/C++.

 ## Features
 The term "operating system" is used very loosely.
 In terms of user interaction, the user is able to interact with the system via a terminal interface.
-There are two commands.

 Here's what's going on behind the scenes:

-- The operating system functions as a bootable live CD, much like variuos Linux distributions
+- The operating system functions as a bootable live CD, much like various Linux distributions
-- grub-mkresuce is used to make the .iso file
+- grub-mkrescue is used to make the .iso file
 - grub loads the kernel, which does the following before handing off control to the custom terminal program
   - Sets up a program stack for use by the kernel
   - Sets up the global descriptor table